tsutterley/pyTMD/doc/source/getting_started/Getting-Started.rst

 Getting Started
 ===============

-This documentation is intended to explain how to compute ocean, load and pole tide variations using the set of ``pyTMD`` programs.
+This documentation is intended to explain how to compute ocean, solid Earth, load and pole tide variations using the set of ``pyTMD`` programs.
 The rise and fall of the oceanic tides are a major source of the vertical variability of the ocean surface.
 Ocean tides are typically observed using float gauges, GPS stations, gravimeters, tiltmeters, pressure recorders, and satellite altimeters.
 For each of these measurements, it is important to note the `vertical datum of the measurement technique <https://www.esr.org/data-products/antarctic_tg_database/ocean-tide-and-ocean-tide-loading/>`_.